monsef1234/ai-assistant/README.md

 # AI Chat Assistant

-A Vue.js-based chat interface that integrates with Azure OpenAI to provide an interactive AI assistant experience.
+A Vue.js-based chat interface that integrates with Azure OpenAI to provide an interactive AI assistant experience, Inspired from [Sonny Sangha](https://github.com/sonnysangha)

 ## Features